yosriayed/cplease/README.md

 ## <a id="future_promise"></a> future/promise

 The pair of `plz::future` and `plz::promise` classes are similiar to `std::promise` and `std::future`.
 They provide a mechanism to to access the result of asynchronous operations.
+However, `plz::future` additionally enables setting up callbacks for both successful results and failures.

 The creator of the promise class can set a value using the `set_result()` or set an exception of any type using `set_exception()`.
 The